This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 A major sign of a biotin deficiency is hair loss.
 A deficiency can be caused by smoking, impaired liver function or even pregnancy.

-Research suggests that a substantial number of women develop a biotin deficiency during normal pregnancy because the rapidly dividing cells of the developing fetus require biotin for synthesis of essential carboxylases and histone biotinylation.
-Researchers conclude that signifiant alternations in markers of biotin metabolism during pregnancy and breastfeeding suggest that biotin intakes exceed current recommendations in order to meet the demands of these reproductive states.
+Research has suggested that a substantial number of women develop a biotin deficiency during normal pregnancy because the rapidly dividing cells of the developing fetus require biotin for synthesis of essential carboxylases and histone biotinylation.
+Researchers have concluded that significant alternations in markers of biotin metabolism during pregnancy and breastfeeding suggest that biotin intakes exceed current recommendations in order to meet the demands of these reproductive states.

 To reverse hair loss and increase hair strength, take one B-complex vitamin tablet daily or take biotin and vitamin B5 separately.
-Eating biotin and vitamin B5 foods, such as eggs, beef, chicken, avocado, legumes, nuts and potatoes, also helps you to avoid a deficiency and aid hair growth.
+Eating biotin and vitamin B5 foods, such as eggs, beef, chicken, avocado, legumes, nuts and potatoes, also helps you avoid a deficiency and aids hair growth.

 4. Vitamin C

-Experimental evidence suggests that oxidative stress plays a major role in the aging process.
+Experimental evidence has suggested that oxidative stress plays a major role in the aging process.
 Reactive oxygen species or free radicals are highly reactive molecules that can directly damage cellular structural membranes, lipids, proteins and DNA.

 With age, the production of free radicals increases and the amount of antioxidative enzymes that defend the body decrease, leading to the damage of cellular structures and the aging of hair.
 By working as an antioxidant, vitamin C fights oxidative stress that contributes to hair graying and hair loss.